 You can see why it is important to register the copyright in your works with the U.S. Copyright office.See question

 i have dealt with someone for 2 weeks now who is continually saying things to me to try to make me angry. i honestly dont know how to handle this. i dont know what the law is. i dont want to call the cops.
 She will not follow thru with anything sh...

-Yes it can be hard to sue someone for defamation.
+A defamation lawsuit is probably not the way to go.
+Most personal problems are not going to be solved by lawsuits.
+You can sue someone for defamation.
 Any lawsuit is expensive to pursue.
 And proving the elements of defamation can be difficult.

 Defamation is a false statement, maliciously or knowingly made to injure someone, usually through ridicule and damage to that person's reputation.
 Libel is written defamation.
 Slander is oral defamation.

 1) a false statement concerning another person.

 2) an unprivileged communication to a third party

 for public officials and figures - actual malice (actual knowledge that the statement is false or reckless disregard for the truth or falseness of the statement)